MihutaMihail/Unity-v2021.3.16_Platformer/README.md

 • The project assets and game content have not been included in this repository due to their size.
 The assets used are part of a larger pack, and to avoid unnecessary files, only the scripts have been pushed. <br>

 • Pressing ESCAPE, will quit the game, there is not pause menu.

+• The game has no sound effects nor music.